Mariarass/chat/README.md

 ## How to Run the "Chat"
 To run the "Chat" project, you'll need to follow a few steps.
 The project consists of both server-side and client-side components, which need to be started separately.
-Below are the instructions for running the project as a whole and for running each part individually.

 Application is hosted on a remote server: http://192.34.59.216:3678